 Constructing the Knowledge Graph

-Knowledge Graph Applications: Some of the applications of a Knowledge Graphs include: semantic search, automated fraud detection, intelligent chatbots, advanced drug discovery, dynamic risk analysis, content-based recommendation engines and knowledge management systems.
+Knowledge Graph Applications: Some of the applications of Knowledge Graphs include: semantic search, automated fraud detection, intelligent chatbots, advanced drug discovery, dynamic risk analysis, content-based recommendation engines, and knowledge management systems.

 At a time when organizations need to ‘know what they know’ and use that knowledge effectively, the size and geographic reach of many of them, along with the proliferation of data, information and knowledge make it especially difficult to locate existing knowledge and get it to where it is needed.
 Once you let employees leave, you run the risk of pertinent knowledge leaving with them.
 The focus of the knowledge mapping effort should center on the employees within the organizations.
 Mapping responsibilities, expertise and the products employees produce will help gain an understanding of the know-how within the organization and if that know-how is valuable to the organization going forward.